 If you’re using the latest version, you won’t see the message at the top and the bottom will usually show you the installed version number.

 Before Upgrading WordPress

 Before you update the WordPress website, the most important thing you need to do is to take a complete WordPress backup.

 Errors happen at the unlikeliest of times.
 Your site might get broken, updates may not work with your currently installed themes or plugins.
 Therefore, you should always have a backup plan.

 Even if you have an automated WordPress backup plugin installed.
-It is highly recommended that you create another backup and safely store it on a remote location.
+It is highly recommended that you create another backup and safely store it in a remote location.

 This time make sure your backup includes everything: